| |

 gold plated solder pads make connecting wires a snap and the ceramic case is

+quite durable.
+How's the LED going to be used?
 The type of wire you connect depends on your application.
 If you

 plan to install them as smaller (and brighter) replacements for lights currently